NEET PG Exam 2026: A Comprehensive Guide to Fulfill Your Medical Aspirations

 - Revision Practice:

-- Complete 2-3 extensive syllabus revisions during your preparation period leading up to the exam test.
+- Complete 2-3 extensive syllabus revisions during your preparation period leading up to the exam.

 6. Practice Previous Year’s Papers